JaredXie/Early-Childhood-Teacher-Library/Kinder.md

 #### 4. Celebrate Learning

-Highlight children's learning, achievements and positive behaviours.
+Highlight children's learning, achievements and positive behaviours. (photos can be shared)

 **Examples**